Optical quantum memory for noble-gas spins based on spin-exchange collisions: Introduction

 The first proposal to utilize noble-gas spins as a quantum memory was based on the former, with metastable helium population sustained by electric discharge \citep{Sinatra-HE3-memory-2005}.
 Metastable exchange collisions rely on the strong electrostatic exchange interaction, leading to a complete transfer of the electronic configuration in a single collision (hence the terminology ``strong'' collision).
 The ground-state atom may be excited to the metastable state, and the metastable atom is then de-excited to the electronic ground-state, but both atoms maintain their nuclear states, and thus these collisions act to equilibrate the nuclear spin between the metastable and ground-state populations.
 A memory scheme relying on metastable exchange necessitates high collective optical cooperativity of the metastable population, which in turn requires either high-finesse cavities or higher helium densities (practically limited by Penning collisions), and the scheme has never been demonstrated.

-Spin-exchange collisions between alkali and noble-gas atoms, on the other hand, involve the weak isotropic hyperfine interaction, where only a small fraction ($10^{-4}-10^{-6}$) of the spin orientation is transferred in a single collision \citep{Happer-Walker-RMP}.
-Numerous collisions can then accumulate to a collective, coherent evolution of the two spin ensembles, leading to an exchange of collective excitations that is free from excess thermalization and quantum noise \citep{Firstenberg-Weak-collisions}.
-Unlike with metastable helium, the alkali vapor density (highly sensitive to temperature) is independent of the noble-gas density (determined by pressure).
-It is therefore feasible to increase the alkali density and reach high optical cooperativity.
-At the same time, the coherent coupling between the collective alkali and collective noble-gas spins can be made efficient and -- by varying external magnetic fields -- externally controllable.
-Utilization of the spin-exchange interaction to optically initialize and measure noble-gas spin systems has been considered \citep{Firstenberg-QND}.
-The reversible mapping of optical signals, and non-classical states in particular, has never been studied.
+Spin-exchange collisions between alkali and noble-gas atoms, on the other hand, involve the weak isotropic hyperfine interaction, where only a small fraction ($10^{-4}-10^{-6}$) of the spin orientation is transferred in a single collision \citep{Happer-Walker-RMP}. {Numerous collisions can then accumulate to a collective, coherent evolution of the two spin ensembles, leading to an exchange of collective excitations that is free from excess thermalization and quantum noise \citep{Firstenberg-Weak-collisions}.} {Unlike with metastable helium, alkali vapor density (determined by the temperature of the enclosing cell) is independent of noble-gas density (determined by pressure).
+It is therefore feasible to increase alkali density and reach high optical cooperativity.
+At the same time, the coherent coupling between the collective alkali and collective noble-gas spins can be made efficient and controllable with external fields, as demonstrated in Refs.~\cite{shaham-strong-coupling,Kornack2002}.} {A coherent bi-direcitonal coupling between light and noble-gas spins was demonstrated in Ref.~\cite{katz-spectro} in a continuous spectroscopic measurement, and this coupling was also proposed to generate two-mode spin squeezed states between two distant noble-gas cells \citep{Firstenberg-QND}.
+However, reversible, time dependent mapping of non-classical optical signals onto noble-gas spins using the spin-exchange interaction has never been studied.}